 breed with her setters, she is a Championship Show Judge in the breed.
 The Rescue Setters get care and attention,

 special diets, visits to the vets are all taken care of.
 We are most fortunate to have our Rescue Setters looked after

 by such experienced people in the breed.
 Ideally we would like some more kennelling space in Essex, Herts, Surrey

 or Oxon which would be more convenient for dogs coming from the West Country.

 NEW KIDS ON THE BLOCK

-is Mia from the working side of the breed.
-She is 4.5 years old, a spayed bitch.
+This is Mia from the working/show side of the breed.
+She is just 4 years old, a spayed

-breed is approx 2.5 years old.
-He needs a home where he will not come into contact with children
+the breed is approx 2.5 years old.
+He needs a home where there are no children or grandchildren living, he is anxious

 about them.
 We are looking for experienced Irish Setter owners, no children.
 Rooney is great fun, likes lots of attention and cuddles.
 For more details go to our "Dogs on Rescue" page